DayoTitiloye-code/Orijournal/logs/bradley.md

 - Created a PUT request to increment reactions for posts in JSON
 - Changed fetch URLs so they only request using endpoints
 - Emojis have their own event listeners but utilise the same function
+- Added counter to display how many reactions each post received